AradhyaPatil/aillusion/README.md

 ## 🎉 Prizes & Recognition
 Exciting **prizes & certificates** await the top-performing teams! 🏆

+## 📢 Credits & Acknowledgments
+A huge thanks to Shardul Gurav(shardulgurav126@gmail.com) for contributing to the design and development of the Home Page (Story Selection) for AI-LLUSION.
+Your support and efforts helped enhance the user experience and overall event immersion! 🎭🔍

 ## 📸 Event Highlights (To be updated)
 Check out event snapshots and highlights soon!